Code-Institute-Submissions/Milestone-Project-261/README.md

 **User Story** – Delete comments I have submitted.
 <br>
 * A user can delete a comment that they have previously submitted.
-When the user is logged in an edit button will appear below their comment.
+When the user is logged in a delete button will appear below their comment.
 * When the delete button has been clicked the comment will be removed from the comments collection and the comments array in the cryptos collection.
 ![alt text](https://github.com/sanjaysanghera/Milestone-Project-3/blob/master/static/images/user-stories/delete-comment.JPG)
 <br>